the-paid-actor/dcs-dtc/README.md

-# DCS DTC
+# **DTC for DCS**

 https://github.com/the-paid-actor/dcs-dtc

-This is a mod for DCS that works as a DTC (Data Cartridge) for the F-16 and F/A-18.
+This is a mod for DCS that works as a DTC (Data Cartridge) for the F-16, F/A-18 and F-15E.

-# Features
+- **Create and recall presets** for each mission / server you fly, or however you want to organize your settings.
+These are saved in the DCS-DTC folder under Documents

-- Allows uploading to the F-16 cockpit:
+- **Upload** the settings from a preset to the aircraft
+- Enables you to **share and receive** settings from other people using this mod, either by file or clipboard
+- Allows **capturing a waypoint** coordinate using the F10 view in DCS, or a "markpoint" by flying over a point in the map.

+# Features by aircraft

+## Viper
   - Waypoints
     - Coordinates / elevation
     - Time over steerpoint